What are the top animation school programs in California for 2023?

 Academy of Art University is a family-owned private university located in San Francisco—one of the world’s top cities for animation careers.
 Established in 1929 and serving more than 7,000 students, Academy of Art is of the nation’s largest private art and design schools.
 Divided into 22 schools, Academy of Art University offers more than 129 degree programs in 40+ areas of study.
 Programs lead to the AA, BA, BFA, BS, B. Arch, MAT, MA, MFA and M. Arch degrees.

-The art and design programs at Academy of Art University are accredited by the National Association of Schools of Art and Design (NASAD).
 The Academy is accredited by Western Association of Schools and Colleges (WASC) Senior College and University Commission (WSCUC).

 7. California College of the Arts, San Francisco and Oakland, California